yangxina/NicooEnptyView/README.md

 ## License

-NicooEnptyView is available under the MIT license.
+NicooEmptyView is available under the MIT license.
 See the LICENSE file for more info.